geraldbivens/auth-1/README.md

 * Create a User resource `rails g resource User username password`

-* Add the 'digest' attribute to the password column in the users table `password_digest`, then migrate the database `rails db:migrate`
+* Add the `password_digest` attribute to the password column in the users table, then migrate the database `rails db:migrate`

 * Add a route to create a new user
 ```